$399.00 $479.99 Buy It Now

 The smaller size of mirrorless cameras also makes them less conspicuous and easier to maneuver when capturing images of the night sky.
 Additionally, many mirrorless models offer electronic viewfinders that provide a real-time preview of your shot, which can be incredibly helpful for framing and focusing in low-light conditions.

-See also Best slider for dslr cameras
+See also Why get a dslr cameras

 On the other hand, DSLR cameras may be bulkier and heavier, but they often have longer battery life and more robust build quality.
 This can be advantageous if you’re planning to shoot in challenging environments or need a camera that can withstand rough handling.